|

 .
 At the same time, many artists felt

-that the Modernist movements had moved too far in the direction of
+that the Modernist movements had moved art too far in the direction of

 abstraction.
 These same artists developed a realistic style,